Valley City, North Dakota: Transportation

 Intercity bus service to the city is provided by Jefferson Lines.
 Local dial-a-ride transit is provided by South Central Transit which operates on weekdays from 8am to 5pm and weekends from 8am to 2pm for a $2 fare.

 Valley City Parks and Recreation operates a bikeshare system with a single station located at the Gaukler Family Wellness Center.

+Valley City is located on Interstate 94 and U.S. Route 52: